ldn-softdev/jtc/README.md

 ```
 - option `-f` would force such modification into the source JSON file, otherwise
 the resulting JSON is only printed
-- options `-i` and `-u` require an argument in a fully qualified JSON notation

 let's do a reverse thing - delete everything but the time stamps from the JSON (i.e. display only walked JSON elements):